 Android applications for mobile devices are interconnected more than ever before.
 Many of them use built-in advertising platforms, analytics and other user tracking technologies.
 In order to increase user’s control of such apps and limit their capability to contact outside world and “phoning home” activities, one should install a firewall app.
 Here’s how.

 How To Limit Android Apps Network Access and Preserve Privacy?

 Some apps seriously abuse their advantage over the innocent and unsuspecting end user – you!
 We wrote about this on numerous occasions, most famous was the incident of an app that caused fake CPU overheating warning messages in order to lure users to click on an advertisement.
 True story.

-Popular messaging apps like Facebook, Instagram, WhatsApp, Viber, TikTok, AliExpress, Amazon shopping apps and alike, literally know your rough location: are you at home, in the move, at school, work… They send tracking requests and other analytics data every few minutes to Amazon AWS, Google Cloud or other 3rd party Computing platforms, you name it.
+Popular messaging apps like Facebook, Instagram, WhatsApp, Viber, TikTok, AliExpress, Amazon shopping apps and alike, literally know your rough location: are you at home, on the move, at school, work… They send tracking requests and other analytics data every few minutes to Amazon AWS, Google Cloud or other 3rd party Computing platforms, you name it.
 They know more than you think or you are willing to share with them.
 The most shocking part?
 Users are completely unaware how much they are tracked (and abused) in this way!